-Canyon Lake is only 59% full.
-Most ramps are closed due to prolonged drought.
-Kayaks and non-motorized vessels can be launched from any county-operated boat ramp regardless of its status.
-Those ramps are identified below.
-Ramps currently open: # 14 JBSA
+Canyon Lake is only 61.1% full at an elevation of 888.10 feet (msl).
+Only three boat ramps are open.
+Most ramps are closed due to prolonged drought, but kayaks and non-motorized vessels can be launched from any county-operated boat ramp regardless of

 Cranes Mill Park on the southwestern side of Canyon Lake reopens under new management in early May.
 A soft opening is planned from 10 a.m. to 6 p.m.
 Friday, May 1.
 Admission is free.
 “It’s a great day for a quiet first